Troop Camping

 Grade Levels

-The role of camp staff is to lead activities, interact with campers, facilitate the camp experience, and support Troop Leaders.
-Troops will interact with multiple staff during their stay and will not be assigned specific counselors.
-Camp staff will be sleeping in separate areas from troops.
+The role of camp staff is to lead activities, interact with campers, facilitate the camp experience, and support troop leaders.
+Troops will interact with multiple staff during their stay and will be assigned specific counselors.
+Camp staff will be sleeping near troops.
 Administrative staff are always available to help troop leaders as needed.

-Troop camping during summer camp does not require Troop Leaders to take the Troop Camping 101 course due to the presence and oversight of our trained camp staff and Camp Director for this program.
-If you’d like more information about this training, please contact info@gsutah.org or visit the Activities Calendar.
+Troop Camping during summer camp does not require troop leaders to take the Camping 101 course due to the presence and oversight of our trained camp staff and Camp Director for this program.

 Troops are expected to follow a 1:5 ratio, regardless of age level(s) of Girl Scouts attending.
 If your troop does not meet this ratio, your troop will need to add or decrease the number of adults coming with you.
 If your troop has a special situation requiring more adults than what this ratio would provide, troop leaders will indicate this during the registration process.